habte-selassie/habte-selassie/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on developing full-stack applications using React, Node.js, and various databases.
+- 🌱 I’m currently learning TypeScript, Tailwind CSS, and Next.js to enhance my skills and build better applications.
+- 👯 I’m looking to collaborate on projects that involve building dynamic and responsive web applications.
+- 🤔 I’m looking for help with optimizing the performance of my web applications and implementing best practices in development.
+- 💬 Ask me about my experience with React development, Node.js, and full-stack development in general.
+- 📫 How to reach me: You can reach me through my email or LinkedIn profile, which I have listed on my resume.
+- 😄 Pronouns: He/him
+- ⚡ Fun fact: When I'm not coding, I love to help others and watch football!
 <h1 align="center">Hi 👋, I'm Habte Selassie Fitsum.</h1>
 <h3 align="center">A Dedicated Software Engineer.</h3>
 <img align="right" alt="Coding" width="400" src="https://i.pinimg.com/originals/b9/e4/96/b9e4960c1476c78043d499d975f86cdb.gif">